 The company has an academy to offer a wireless technology educational training course and an innovation program.
-The education course covers in-depth algorithm and hardware design of practical wireless systems, for students and engineers who plan to develop expertise in wireless system and hardware development.
-The innovation program covers technologies and innovations in wireless system and hardware in industrial applications.
+The education course covers in-depth algorithm design of practical wireless systems on both hardware and software, for students and engineers who plan to develop expertise in wireless system development.

 Course: Principles of Wireless Systems with Examples from 5G, LTE and Wi-Fi